andymckay/blog/_posts/2023-08-13-mt-habrich.md

 So on the [Juan de Fuca](https://mckay.pub/2023-06-20-juan-de-fuca/) trail by boots just fell apart.
 I was annoyed that they only lasted a year, so decided to get some solid boots.
 So I got some serious [Zamberlan boots](https://www.mec.ca/en/product/5024-148/996-vioz-gore-tex-backpacking-boots) and everyone I know who had them loved them... once they broke them in.

 No matter what I do I couldn't seem to break them in and get blisters.
-So witness my first bike hike with them:
+So witness my first hike with them:

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="9395027270"></div><script src="https://strava-embeds.com/embed.js"></script>

-I had to turn 5km with big blisters on my heels.
-They'd been hurting for a while and I'd tried many different socks and tried a heel lock with my laces, to no avail.
-Knowning that I had to prepare my heels for the [West Coast Trail](https://mckay.pub/2023-07-31-west-coast-trail/), I had to call it quits.
-Annoyed on the way home and stopped at MEC and bought some light trail Solomon boots.
-I completed the whole West Coast Trail in 6 days with zero blisters in those boots.
+I had to turn back at 5km with big blisters on my heels.
+They'd been hurting for a while and I'd tried many different socks and a heel lock with my laces, to no avail.
+Knowning that I had to keep my heels in good shape for the [West Coast Trail](https://mckay.pub/2023-07-31-west-coast-trail/), I had to call it quits.
+Annoyed on the way home, I stopped at MEC and bought some light trail Solomon boots.
+I completed the whole West Coast Trail in 6 days with zero blisters in those new boots.

 ### Second attempt